dmaulikr/kaleidoscope/README.md

 four lines of code.
 We will discuss this more fully later.

 NOTE:  After running for a while (about 10,000 steps), the app crashes.
 Haven't yet investigate.
 Yuuk!
+If anyone has a suggestion as to what the trouble is, I would be most grateful.